 In winter months, you might be able to spot whales out in the Bass Strait.
 Humpback and southern right whales regularly pass Stanley during their migration north to breed in warmer waters each winter.

 Stanley’s most famous animals are its penguins, who are often seen (and heard) returning to shore at night.
-Stanley’s little penguins make quite the racket as they waddle back to their burrows at dusk.
+The local fairy penguins make quite the racket as they waddle back to their burrows at dusk.
 There’s a dedicated penguin viewing platform underneath The Nut just next to Godfrey Beach.